bernhardAxonIvy/doc/source/engine-guide/integration/cluster/index.rst

 to set up an |ivy-engine| Cluster with docker-compose.

+.. _cluster-restrictions:

 **Restrictions**

-Please consider The following restrictions if you want to run an |ivy-engine| Cluster:
+Please consider the following restrictions if you want to run an |ivy-engine| Cluster:

 1. Each node needs access to all other nodes via UDP/Multicast.
 2. Each node has to use the same system database.